Fritz Grabo / On Work / Now / Posts (RSS) / Contact

 What I'm doing now

-Updated September 2025.
+Updated October 2025.

-Both kids in school
+Both kids in school 09/2025

 Finally, our youngest has finished kindergarten and is joining her brother at school.
 We'll miss our beloved forest kindergarten, but we definitely won't miss the 30‑minute drive it used to take us every day.
 School life is good, and intense.
 We chose a community‑run, rather alternative school and dove in head‑first by signing up for the club board, i.e. cat herding.
 It's quite an adventure, but we're enjoying it!
 (Ask again in 9 years.)

-"Hell yeah or no"
+"Hell yeah or no" 09/2025

 I'm working through Derek Sivers' book "Hell yeah or no", at the slow pace of just one to two chapters a day.
 The books helps me find the right questions to ask, and the pace leaves enough time to get a feeling for their answers.
-This is much connected to the topic above obviously: I intend to get a better understanding of what I offer and what I want, both professionally, and in life generally (no pressure, Derek!).
+This is much connected to the topic below obviously: I intend to get a better understanding of what I offer and what I want, both professionally, and in life generally (no pressure, Derek!).
 The daily routine of working for a single company for 12 years provided a dependable, defining, yet constricting frame that is gone now.
 It's a thing of the past, and I can no longer use it to orient myself.
 Exciting times.

-Living next to the woods
+Living next to the woods 07/2025

 It's been two years now since we moved into the house.
 We're done swapping out the windows and are now busy planning a full overhaul of the massive tiled stove that keeps us warm in the winter.
 The real standout, though, is the garden that spills straight into the forest, giving us free, direct access to the woods – being able to take a stroll to do some deep thinking or to clear my head is invaluable and has become an almost daily routine.